Does A Nose Piercing Hurt? What You Need To Know

 Why does my nose piercing hurt after 6 months?

-Nose piercing pain even after 6 months can indicate issues like skin infection, allergic reaction to certain jewelry material, or improper aftercare routine.
+If your piercing hurts even after 6 months, it might indicate issues like infected nose piercing, allergic reaction to certain jewelry material, or improper aftercare routine.
 In such cases, it is ideal to consult a doctor for professional assistance.

 Key Takeaways